Updated July 2, 2026

 12The simple Sunday choice

-For a first time visitor, the best Sunday in Munich is a slow, prepared day.
+For a first time visitor, the right Sunday in Munich is a slow, prepared day.

 Choose one main rhythm: old town walk in the morning, proper lunch, one museum or park in the afternoon, and a simple dinner plan.
 If the weather is good, lean toward parks, the Isar, or a beer garden.
 If the weather is bad, lean toward museums, cafés, and beer halls.